Login Credential Transmission and In-platform Security Best Practices Follow

 Single Sign-on (SSO)

 SSO allows users to authenticate using one set of login credentials over multiple softwares and is one of the best ways to keep your users’ accounts secure.
 When employees have to use separate passwords for each app, they usually don’t.
 The majority of employees use the same or similar passwords on multiple accounts.
 If one app is breached, there is an increased chance of breach in other corporate systems.
 With SSO, you have direct control over the creation conventions required for the user’s password.
 This includes the length of the password, character diversity, how often the password must be reset, and so on.
 If SSO is an option for your organization, please utilize it.
-If it is not an option now but later becomes an option for your organization, please contact your Awardco account manager to enable the feature.
+If it is not an option now but later becomes an option for your organization, please contact your Awardco Client Success Manager to enable the feature.

 Activation Link Sent via Email

 With Awardco, you have the ability to generate welcome emails to your system's users when your platform is rolled out and to new system users throughout the life of your account.
 As part of these welcome emails, you are able to attach an activation link that will take the email recipient directly into their Awardco platform account.
 After SSO, this option is the next best way to securely distribute login credentials.
 To enable this option, please discuss activation links with your Awardco point of contact.

 In cases where the SSO and activation link options are unavailable, it may be required to generate login credentials and print these for distribution in deliverable packets.
 Where possible, every effort should be made to distribute login credentials digitally.
 If this is the option you are examining with your Awardco point of contact, please be sure to ask about password generation best practices and review the contact's guidance.

 The following features can be found in the password sub-tab in the settings tab located in the admin section of your Awardco account.
 We recommend utilizing each of these features to better secure your users' data.